sho13/Septic-API/README.md

     $ pip install -r requirements.txt
     ```

-4. OPTIONAL - Run Migrations
+4. OPTIONAL - Run Migrations, best practice is to run migrations, but not necessary for this app to run.
     ```bash
     $ python manage.py migrate
     ```